joealden/corum-client/README.md

 #### Page Layout
 - Header (Top of the page)
   - Top left - Logo linking to homepage
-  - Top Right - Login/logout/sign-up button/link (Should be very obvious)
+  - Top Right - Login/logout/sign-up button/link
-- Navigation (Left side under Header on desktop, think this is better placement than Reddit at the top)
+- Navigation (Left side under Header, think this is better placement than Reddit at the top)
   - Sub-forum subscriptions at the top (Called Favorites, users can access their favorites first)
   - All other sub-forums below (Search bar of all sub-forums for easy movement around the site)
   - Highlight the currently selected sub-forum in the nav (So the user can easily see where they are)
-- Current sub-forum (Render selection message with an arrow to nav upon first load/after login when no sub-forum is selected - gives first time user some instructions on what to do)
+- Current sub-forum (Render selection message upon first load/after login when no sub-forum is selected - gives first time user some instructions on what to do)
   - Give user sort selection (newest / most popular)
-  - Load first _10/15?_ links/threads from selected sub-forum
+  - Eventually make it so posts are loaded in dynamically (paginated)
   - Each post
     - Current amount of up votes (Shows popularity of post)
     - Title -> links to link/post
-    - Whether it is a link or a thread (in brackets, shows if it is an external link and where to)
 - Selected post (Fills the space where the sub-forum was)
   - Title
   - Time Posted
   - User that posted it
+  - Amount of votes
-  - Content (None if it is a link)
+  - Content
-  - Comments (For discussion of the post)
+  - Comments (For discussion of the post, show message if empty)

 #### General Features
 - Login System